Deploy FastAPI using AWS Elastic BeanStalk¶

 Create a Procfile¶

-make a file with name Procfile
+make a file with name Procfile in the project directory

 At this stage after completing all the above steps, the project structure should look like this: